-If you have big mobile plans, have a look and try to figure out if you can reduce that.
-Sometimes you are in contract with companies which is expired but you still remain with higher plans which you don’t need.
+If you have big mobile plans, look and try to figure out if you can reduce that.
+Sometimes you are in a contract with expired companies but remain with higher plans you don’t need.

-Especially at this time when you need to have cash with you to sustain for 6-8 months, it is a wise idea to talk to your company whether you can get a cheaper plan.
+Especially when you need to have cash with you to sustain for 6-8 months, it is wise to talk to your company to see whether you can get a cheaper plan.

 Also, if your kids use phones, talk to them if their needs can be met by calling using the internet.
-Your kids may be home nowadays and if they need to talk to their friends, they can talk through apps like Whatsapp.
+For example, your kids may be home nowadays, and if they need to talk to their friends, they can speak through apps like Whatsapp.

-Tip: Talk to your mobile plan’s providers and if the contract period is over, you can use better plans for your phone.
+Tip: Talk to your mobile plan’s providers, and if the contract period is over, you can use better strategies for your phone.

 5. Save on groceries

 There are a few things that you can do to save money on groceries.
-Try not to stockpile fresh foods.
+First, try not to stockpile fresh foods.
 This will waste your money instead of saving you any money.

 Cook from your freezer